 You may not claim if:

-- You are a Malaysian citizen or Permanent Residents, even if you are leaving for an extended period.
+- You are a Malaysian citizen or Permanent Resident, even if you are leaving for an extended period.

 - You have been employed in Malaysia at any time in the 3 months preceding the date of purchase of the eligible goods.